TK-CamBaz/Transcriptomic-data-analysis-DEMO/README.md

 Transcriptomic data: From NCBI (Accession: PRJNA946758).
 Reference genome: From https://figshare.com/articles/dataset/Chromosome-level_genome_assembly_of_the_two-spotted_spider_mite_i_Tetranychus_urticae_i_/25241794/1.
 GFF file: Same as Reference genome.
 Desination table: Self-made .csv or .txt file, following the format of "Experiment design file" in iDEP.

+In this demo, I use three packages/web tools to improve the workflow of the analysis:
+1. Trimming sequence and generate QC report by **AfterQC** due to its versatility in quality control, data filtering, error profiling and base correction automatically.
+2. Annotating sequence by **eggNOG-mapper** which is a powerful function annotation and prediction web tool.
+3. Analyzing the gene counts matrix by **iDEP**, a web application with easy-to-use GUI for differential expression and pathway analysis, which saving a lot of time to understand R codes and debug.

 ## Results
 (1) Preprocessing: